ropensci-review-tools/autotest/README.md

 #> # … with 1 more variable: yaml_hash <chr>
 ```

-And only 16 of the original 114 tests produced unexpected behaviour.
+And only 16 of the original 122 tests produced unexpected behaviour.
-There were in fact only two kinds of tests which produced these 16
+There were in fact only three kinds of tests which produced these 16
 results:

 ``` r